 "As a leader in the field of wireless transport, NEC has accumulated many years of advanced technologies and knowledge by providing solutions to a wide range of customers around the world.
 Today, we are confident that this business integration with Aviat will enable customers to be provided with even more valuable solutions," Takayuki Morita, NEC President and CEO.

 KKR, Macquarie eye Sembcorp.
 (FS)

-US private equity group KKR and Australia's Macquarie Asset Management are among potential bidders for the waste and recycling management arm of Singapore's energy group Sembcorp in a deal that could value the unit at around $500m, Reuters
+US private equity group KKR and Australia's Macquarie Asset Management are among potential bidders for the waste and recycling management arm of Singapore's energy group Sembcorp in a deal that could value the unit at around $500m, Reuters reported.

 Sembcorp, which is 49.3% owned by Singapore's state investor Temasek, has hired HSBC to run the sale of SembWaste.

 Taiwanese solid-state battery maker ProLogium Technology is considering raising fresh funding at a valuation of about $2bn to ramp up growth and investments, Bloomberg reported.